Big Brothers and Big Sisters Chess Mentorship Program

 The Beyond the Dream Foundation and the Big Brothers and Big Sisters of Dutchess County have joined together to help contribute to the support of mentoring the youth of the area.
 Under the guise of playing chess, these two organizations have collaborated in helping to expound upon the youths’ cognitive development through the exploration of playing games.
 Chess strategy consists of setting and achieving long-term goals during the game — for example; where to place different pieces — while tactics concentrate on immediate maneuver.
 These two parts of chess thinking cannot be completely separated, because strategic goals are mostly achieved by the means of tactics, while the tactical opportunities are based on the previous strategy of play.
 Beyond the Dream Foundation and BBBS are taking these same strategies of setting and achieving long-term goals by helping to prepare the youth.

-The Beyond the Dream Foundation Enrichment Program is designed to offer students in grades 2-5 the opportunity to pursue academic work outside of the traditional school setting at a more intense and accelerated pace in order to expand their comprehension in the areas of math and reading.
+The Beyond the Dream Foundation Enrichment Program is designed to offer students in grades 6 and higher the opportunity to pursue academic work outside of the traditional school setting at a more intense and accelerated pace in order to expand their comprehension in the areas of math and reading.
 The program also provides an environment in which students may receive social, emotional, and academic support while constructively interacting with other students.
 The curriculum offered in the enrichment classes aligns with local and state standards while including materials at and above primary school grade levels.
 The instructors, volunteers, are responsible for creating individual and group lesson plans, assessing the students, and assigning homework to be completed outside the program hours when necessary.

 In addition to expanding each student’s academic growth, another important feature of the program is exposing the students’ to various career possibilities through class discussions, field trips, and other activities that encourage students to begin establishing the self-confidence, work habits, and social skills conducive to long-term academic success.
 It is well documented that the support networks established during the early years of a child’s development are particularly important in helping a student to maintain academic interest and constructive friendships with other academically advanced students.
 This program is constantly being reviewed for enhancement in order to stay a step ahead of the ever-changing challenges that our young people face.